bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-140">140.
 Find the Largest Prime Factor of a Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The largestPrimeFactor function calculates the largest prime factor of a given number.
+<p>The largestPrimeFactor function calculates the largest prime factor of a
+given number.</p>
 <pre>
 const largestPrimeFactor = (num) => {
 let factor = 2;